Starburst Galaxy

 • Make changes, then click Save.

-Existing data maintenance jobs exclude tables with separate maintenance schedules.
-To include these tables, delete the data maintenance job associated with the table.
-The tables are automatically included in the data maintenance job as part of the schema.
+Existing data maintenance jobs exclude tables that have separate maintenance schedules.
+To include these tables, delete the data maintenance job associated with them.
+After you delete the job, the previously excluded tables are included in the data maintenance job.

 Delete data maintenance jobs #